rokubun/jason-docs/docs/examples.md

 - `<input_file>.obs_imu.log`: A columnar file with the IMU data, time tagged in GPS time.
 See the complete format description in the [format page](../manual#argonaut-imu-file).
 - `<input_file>.obs_cam.log`: A columnar file with the event data (e.g. camera event data).
 See the complete format description in the [format page](../manual#argonaut-cam-file).

-Once

 Actually, if you have a receiver that ships a ublox receiver, not necessarily our own, you can still use the tool to convert to Rinex file.
-However we will always deny you can do it.
+However we will always deny you can do it ;P

-### Usage of external tools

-Because

-If you use Docker, feel free to use our dockerized container with a bundle of GNSS processing tools.